 - Feed Type: Individual Posts

-- Description: RSS feed containing a specific post entry
+- Description: RSS feed containing single posts

 - Example Feed: http://yourdomain.com/post-title/feed/